 Conducting all of your business online can make your wholesaling experience even better.
 This way, you won’t have to deal with the added stress of managing a brick-and-mortar location.
 If you know you’d like to stick to the web, you’ll likely need top-notch business management software.

 You may want to consider using our plugin, Wholesale Suite.
-It is a WooCommerce-compatible tool that enables you to manage your online wholesale business from your WordPress dashboard.
+This is a WooCommerce-compatible tool that enables you to manage your online wholesale business from your WordPress dashboard.
 In a nutshell, it allows you to streamline your wholesale business processes with ease:

 One of Wholesale Suite’s main features is its sophisticated pricing management tool.
 It lets you set multiple levels of wholesale discounts, bulk pricing, and more.
 The plugin also allows you to easily create minimum purchase rules based on quantities or subtotals.